 MSF and Humanitarian Negotiations for Access in the DRC

 We were pleased to welcome Myfanwy James, historian and lecturer in Development Studies at the University of Oxford, to present and discuss her thesis entitled “Instruments of Identity: Médecins Sans Frontières and Humanitarian Negotiations for Access in the Democratic Republic of the Congo (RDC)”.
-Dr Léon Salumu, Program Manager for the DRC at MSF France, took part in the debate.
+The event was prepared and moderated by Michaël Neuman (Crash) with the participation of Dr. Léon Salamu (MSF).

 Result of ethnographic fieldwork conducted in North Kivu amongst Médecins Sans Frontières teams as well as an exploration of the organization’s archives, Myfanwy’s thesis analyses the experience of MSF’s Congolese employees who must navigate the complex politics of humanitarian brokerage.
 What is their role in humanitarian negotiations?
 How do they balance between one identity and another, as employees of a humanitarian organization and as people immersed in the conflicts that have been affecting the region for decades?
 What is the specific situation of women?